The Flashpoint Guide to Card Fraud: How Financial Institutions Can Better Detect, Mitigate, and Prevent Fraud

 Define card fraud and review the main types of card fraud that financial institutions, retailers, and other ancillary organizations commonly face;

 Outline how an organization’s sensitive data can become compromised;

 Review the tactics, techniques, and procedures (TTPs) threat actors use to steal card information;

 Determine how threat actors leverage stolen card information—plus what motivates them;

 Outline best practices for organizations to identify card exposure, prevent card and payment fraud, and take action.

 What is card fraud?

-Card fraud is a criminal activity where threat actors—sometimes individuals, sometimes “collectives”—target an organization’s data, including compromised credentials, card numbers, zip codes, and other sensitive data that could put an organization’s assets, customers, stakeholders, and reputation at risk if leveraged by threat actors on the deep and dark web.
+Card fraud, or “carding” is a criminal activity where threat actors—sometimes individuals, sometimes “collectives”—target an organization’s data, including compromised credentials, card numbers, zip codes, and other sensitive data that could put an organization’s assets, customers, stakeholders, and reputation at risk if leveraged by threat actors on the deep and dark web.
 This includes fraudulent purchases, identity fraud, account takeover (ATO), and reselling data in card shops, like the now-defunct Joker Stash and across other illicit marketplaces on the deep and dark web.